 Eventually moving to Chicago, Evans worked as a singer for big bands there.
 She also performed on a local radio station.
 After being discovered by a talent scout, Evans did a screen test for Paramount Pictures, which was considering casting her in Holiday Inn (1942) with Bing Crosby.
 She didn't get that part, but she soon landed a one-year contract with 20th Century Fox.

 The Cowboy and the Señorita proved to be the start of one of Hollywood's most famous on-screen duos.
 Evans joined Rogers and his famous horse, Trigger, for The Yellow Rose of Texas (1944).
-The pair continued to work together, co-starring in a total of 28 films, including My Pal Trigger, Rainbow Over Texas, and Roll on Texas Moon.
+The pair continued to work together, co-starring in a total of 28 films, including the 1946 productions My Pal Trigger, Rainbow Over Texas and Roll on Texas Moon.
 In addition to acting, Evans wrote and performed songs for many of her projects with Rogers.

 Evans and Rogers also became inseparable off-screen as well.
-She divorced her second husband, the pianist Robert Dale Butts, in 1945.
-The following year, Rogers' wife Arlene died after the birth of their third child, Roy Jr. Evans and Rogers soon fell in love, and were married in December 1947.
+She divorced her third husband, the pianist Robert Dale Butts, in 1945.
+The following year, Rogers' wife Arline died after the birth of their third child (their second biological child), Roy Jr. Evans, and Rogers and Evans soon fell in love and were married in December 1947.

 The "King of the Cowboys" and the "Queen of the West" enjoyed tremendous popularity on the big screen.
 They also had a hit television series, The Roy Rogers Show, which lasted from 1951 to 1957.
 The Western show usually closed with the couple's theme song, "Happy Trails to You," which Evans wrote.